 What is World Water Week, or simply ‘Stockholm’ as the regulars now call it.

-It’s a 6-day whirlwind of tightly stacked panel debates, workshops, lectures and events attended by 3,000 people from all corners of the world, who discuss every issue imaginable (and there are many) around water.
+It’s a six-day whirlwind of tightly stacked panel debates, workshops, lectures and events attended by 3,000 people from all corners of the world, who discuss every issue imaginable (and there are many) around water.

 It’s also an important temperature gauge on how what’s to come next on key challenges and research around water.
 This year especially, which marked the 25th anniversary of ‘Stockholm’, there were many good reasons to look back what has been achieved and to see what’s ahead.

-Some might say ‘nothing new on water’ and that is true in many ways: we still have 2.1 billion people suffering from a lack of safe water or basic sanitation, too many children dying or sick from water-borne diseases, women spending unproductive hours fetching water and farmers stuck in the rut of using either using too much (70% of all water used) or too little water (failing harvests due to drought).
+Some might say ‘nothing new on water’ and that is true in many ways: we still have 2.1 billion people suffering from a lack of safe water or basic sanitation, too many children dying or sick from waterborne diseases, women spending unproductive hours fetching water and farmers stuck in the rut of using either using too much (70% of all water used) or too little water (failing harvests due to drought).

 We hear the familiar arguments – that business and industry isn’t doing enough and that governments need to do more.
 We still need more collaboration and better governance, more finance and greater scale.

 Underpinned by all of this is the stark realisation that we might not have enough water to go around nature, people and the economy if we don’t change something fundamental about the way we manage and allocate water.
-Current droughts in California, Brasil and India being on top of mind.
+Current droughts in California, Brazil and India being on top of mind.

 However – and I can’t emphasise this enough – this year’s World Water Week really gave us a reason to feel proud of what we’ve achieved and optimistic for what we can achieve working together in the future.